zenlyj/jukebox/README.md

 # Motivation

 As an avid fan of hip-hop music, I find myself browsing [r/hiphopheads](https://www.reddit.com/r/hiphopheads/) frequently to discover newly released tracks and albums to listen to.
 However, the process of sifting through a sea of posts to find related content can be tiresome, not to mention the added step of searching up tracks on Spotify to play them.
-Hence, Hip Hop Jukebox was developed to automate this mundane process, allowing us to save time and streamline our music discovery-listening.
+Hence, jukebox was developed to automate this mundane process, allowing us to save time and streamline our music discovery-listening.

 # Tools and Technologies